cmoesgaard/curl/tests/FILEFORMAT.md

 ### `<protocol [nonewline="yes"]>`

-the protocol dump curl should transmit, if 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.
+the protocol dump carl should transmit, if 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.

 ### `<proxy [nonewline="yes"]>`

-The protocol dump curl should transmit to a HTTP proxy (when the http-proxy server is used), if 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.
+The protocol dump carl should transmit to a HTTP proxy (when the http-proxy server is used), if 'nonewline' is set, we will cut off the trailing newline of this given data before comparing with the one actually sent by the client The `<strip>` and `<strippart>` rules are applied before comparisons are made.